Shareability Network Based Decomposition Approach for Solving Large-scale Single School Routing Problems: Introduction

-The contributions of this article can be summarized as follows: \begin{enumerate} \item Modeling the SBRP using the shareability network framework (used in high-capacity ridepooling), defining the corresponding student-trip graph and formulating the corresponding ILP problem. \item Connecting SBRP with the weighted set covering problem (WSCP) and simplifying the ILP for solving the SBRP. \item Showing that techniques used in high-capacity ridepooling with the shareability network can not be applied to the SBRP directly, due to the density of the resulting shareability network, and developing network compression techniques to improve the tractability of the problem. \item Generalizing the standard SBRP to a multi-modal SBRP and showing how our approach naturally extends to this setting.
-Showing how the multi-modal approach can lead to system wide savings. \item Numerical results that validate the performance of our approach in solving large-scale SBRPs efficiently.
-Conducting benchmark tests against two different state-of-the-art approaches for solving SBRPs and showing the relative performance of our methods. \end{enumerate}
+The contributions of this article can be summarized as follows: \begin{enumerate} \item Modeling the SSRP using the shareability network framework (used in high-capacity ridepooling context), defining the corresponding student-trip graph and formulating the corresponding ILP problem. \item Connecting SSRP with the weighted set covering problem (WSCP) and simplifying the ILP for solving SSRPs. \item Showing that techniques used in high-capacity ridepooling with the shareability network can not be applied to the SSRP directly, due to the density of the resulting shareability network, and developing network compression techniques to improve the tractability of the problem. \item Displaying numerical results to validate performances of our approach in solving large-scale SSRP problems efficiently.
+Conducting benchmark comparisons against two different state-of-the-art approaches for solving SSRP problems and showing the relative performance of our proposed methods. \item Generalizing the standard SSRP to a SSRP with alternate modes and showing how our approach naturally extends to this setting.
+System-wide savings have been found when introducing alternate modes in SSRPs. \end{enumerate}

 The remainder of the article is organized as follows.
 Section \ref{sec:liter} reviews the related literature.
-Section \ref{sec:problem} provides basic definitions for the SBRP and the generalization to multiple modes.
+Section \ref{sec:problem} provides basic definitions for the SSRP and the generalization to multiple modes.
 The model formulation for our decomposition approach via a compressed shareability network is shown in Section \ref{sec:method}.
-Section \ref{sec:experiments} describes the numerical experiments, benchmark tests and sensitivity analyses for our approach.
-Finally, Section \ref{sec:disc} recaps the main ideas of this work and lists future research directions.
+Section \ref{sec:experiments} describes numerical experiments, benchmark comparisons and sensitivity analyses for our proposed approach.
+Finally, Section \ref{sec:disc} recaps the main ideas of this work and lists limitations and future research directions.